mjung/publications/2016-02-09_MacAdUK/README.md

-# Integrating Munki and the JAMF Casper Suite
+# Mac Management Mixology at the University of Oxford: Integrating Munki and the JAMF Casper Suite

 I had the pleasure to present at [MacAdUK](http://macad.uk) the Oxford Mac team's solution how to create an integrated package deployment workflow using Munki and the Casper Suite.

+### Abstract

+How can we mix Mac management tools to create a delicious cocktail of inventory and settings management, package and patch management?
+This talk will cover the deployment and maintenance workflows in use at the University of Oxford.

 ### Resources